Gryph66/Crokinole-Stats-MUI/readme.md

 </div>

 ---
-**Crokinole Stats MUI** is a modern, web-based application designed to streamline the tracking and analysis of Crokinole matches.
-Built with React and Material-UI, this tool enables users to input game metadata, record shots on an interactive virtual Crokinole board, manage scores, and export detailed game data as JSON files.
-Ideal for tournament organizers, players, and enthusiasts, it provides a polished, user-friendly interface for capturing comprehensive match statistics.
+**Crokinole Stats MUI** is a modern, web-based application for tracking and analyzing Crokinole matches.
+Built with React and Material-UI, it provides an intuitive interface for inputting game metadata, recording shots on an interactive virtual board, managing scores, and exporting detailed game data as JSON files.
+Perfect for tournament organizers, players, and enthusiasts, it offers a polished, compact, and responsive design for comprehensive match statistics.

 ## Live Demo

 Try the app live at [https://crokinole-shots.replit.app/](https://crokinole-shots.replit.app/).
-*Note*: Hosted on Replit, the demo may require a refresh to ensure images (e.g., the Crokinole board) load correctly.
+*Note*: Hosted on Replit, the demo may require a refresh to ensure images (e.g., Crokinole board) load correctly.

 ## Video Demonstration

-Watch a demonstration of the app in action, tracking a Crokinole match from the Turtle Island 2017 tournament:
+Watch a demonstration of an earlier version tracking a match from the Turtle Island 2017 tournament:
 [View Video on Dropbox](https://www.dropbox.com/scl/fi/de8f3a9ac0grrsuzl2bll/example_shottracking_turtleisland2017.mov?rlkey=s7lh3huohseutsv3wenwh7odb&st=q53sg3sy&dl=0)
-*Note*: Ensure you have a Dropbox-compatible media player to view the `.mov` file.
-The video reflects an earlier version of the app; the current version includes a more compact metadata form.
+*Note*: The current version includes an enhanced UI with a compact metadata form, centered player selection with disc indicators, disabled "Save Shot" button for empty shots, and other improvements.

 ## Features

-- **Interactive Crokinole Board**: Record shots by clicking on a virtual board, with automatic zone detection (e.g., Gutter, Outer Ring, 20s) using RGB color mapping.
+- **Interactive Crokinole Board**: Record shots by clicking on a virtual board with automatic zone detection (e.g., Gutter, Outer Ring, 20s) using RGB color mapping.
+Double-click prevention alerts avoid duplicate disc placement.
+- **Enhanced Shot Tracking UI**:
+  - **Header**: Displays "Tournament Name" (left), "Round Number" (center, highlighted box), and "Tournament Round" (right), all with consistent font size.
+  - **Shooter Info**: Compact display of current player, side, and shot number in a bordered box.
+  - **20s Counts**: Chip components show 20s scored per player, matching the stats table, using player-specific colors.
+  - **Undo Actions**: Distinct buttons for "Undo Disc" (dark blue, Backspace icon) and "Undo Shot" (purple, Undo icon).
+  - **Player Selection**: Centered toggle buttons with disc-like circles before names, wider to prevent wrapping, and "Save Shot" button on the right (disabled until a disc is added).
-- **Streamlined Metadata Entry**: Input player names, match ID, date, tournament round, and YouTube link in a compact form, with an automatically generated "Tournament Name" (e.g., `Crokinole Cup 2025`) displayed in a small font for verification.
+- **Streamlined Metadata Entry**: Compact form for match ID, date, tournament round, YouTube link, and player details (names, sides, colors), with "Tournament Name" (e.g., `Crokinole Cup 2025`) displayed.
-- **Real-Time Score Tracking**: Monitor shots and 20s per round in a clean Material-UI table, with intuitive controls for shot management.
+- **Real-Time Score Tracking**: Monitor shots, 20s, and cumulative match scores in a stats table, updated after each round.
-- **Efficient Shot Management**: Use "Undo Last Shot" and "Save Shot" buttons, positioned above the board alongside player selection, for optimal mouse efficiency.
+- **Efficient Shot Management**: Add discs, undo discs or shots, and save shots (only with discs) with centered player selection.
+- **Compact Score Input**: Two-row form with right-justified player names for round-end scoring.
-- **JSON Export**: Export game data in a structured JSON format with filenames like `classified_FirstNamePlayer1FirstNamePlayer2_YearMatchID_TournamentRound.json` (e.g., `classified_ShawnDevon_2025CrokinoleCup_SemiFinal.json`).
+- **JSON Export**: Export game data with filenames like `classified_FirstNamePlayer1FirstNamePlayer2_YearMatchID_TournamentRound.json`.
-- **Responsive Design**: Leverages Material-UI for a professional, compact, and responsive UI that fits most standard displays.
+- **Responsive Design**: Material-UI ensures a professional, compact UI (~740-760px height) fitting standard viewports (e.g., 1366x768).

 ## Prerequisites

-Before setting up Crokinole Stats MUI, ensure you have the following installed:

 - **Node.js** (v14 or higher)
 - **npm** (v6 or higher) or **yarn**